OData Connector - Appendix

 Troubleshooting

-If errors occur during OData request processing, no error details are returned to the client for security reasons.
-Instead, depending on the type of error, a reply is generated with a corresponding HTTP error code.
+If errors occur while processing an OData request, no error details are returned to the client for security reasons.
+Instead, depending on the type of error, a response is generated with the corresponding HTTP error code.
 If the error occurs within the business logic, the portal server log may contain detailed error messages.
-However, if the error occurs at the start of request processing, the only option for analysis is to embed the detailed error report in the response to the client.
-To do this, the Log4j configuration of the Intrexx portal server must be adjusted so that "DEBUG" is used as the log level for the OData producer module instead of "INFO".
-To do this, open the ""log4j.properties"" file in the portal directory \internal\cfg\ in a text editor.
-Search for the line "OData Producer" in the file and change the value INFO to DEBUG in the next line.
-After saving the file, restart the portal server to enable the higher level of detail in the error messages.
+However, if the error occurs at the very beginning of request processing, the only way to analyze it is to embed the detailed error report in the response sent to the client.
+To do this, the Log4j configuration of the Intrexx Portal Server must be adjusted so that "DEBUG" is used as the log level for the OData Producer module instead of "INFO."
+Open the log4j.properties file in the portal directory internal/cfg using a text editor.
+Search the file for the line "OData Producer," and on the next line, change the value from INFO to DEBUG.
+After saving the file, the portal server must be restarted to enable the detailed error messages.

-If errors occur during an OData request, Intrexx attempts to determine the error messages from the response of the service and display them in the browser.
-This is not possible in every single case.
-For a more detailed error analysis it can therefore be advantageous to activate OData request tracing in the Intrexx portal server.
+If errors occur during an OData request, Intrexx attempts to identify the error messages from the service's response and display them in the browser.
+This is not always possible in every case.
+For a more detailed error analysis, it is therefore a good idea to enable OData request tracing in the Intrexx Portal Server.

-When request tracing is enabled, both the OData requests and responses are written in detail to the Intrexx portal log file.
-For requests, an entry consists of the HTTP action, the URL, the query options, the request headers and the XML body.
-For responses, the HTTP header and the response XML will be delivered.
-Tracing is activated as follows:
+When request tracing is enabled, both OData requests and responses are logged in detail to the Intrexx portal log file.
+For requests, an entry consists of the HTTP method, the URL, the query parameters, the request headers, and the XML body.
+For responses, the HTTP headers and the response XML body are output.
+Tracing is enabled as follows:

 -

-Open the file "log4j2.xml" in the portal directory internal/cfg with a text editor of your choice.
+Open the "log4j2.xml" file in the portal directory `internal/cfg` using a text editor of your choice.

 -